-Promotion pop-ups work the same way on your website.
-You help your visitors get the most out of their visit by sharing relevant information.
-And in a world of short attention spans, pop-ups are your best tool to catch people’s attention.
+Promotion pop-ups work the same way.
+While most pop-ups in online advertising tend to interrupt the experience, promotional pop-up ads should help your visitors get the most out of their visit by sharing relevant information.
+And in a world of short attention spans, pop-up windows are your best tool to catch people’s attention.

-When you click on the Promotions tab in Forms, you will have the option of choosing from these 8 different templates below.
+When you click on the Promotions tab on the Forms page, you will have the option of choosing from these 8 different templates below.

-Each pop-up template is meant to help you achieve specific goals.
+Each promotion pop-up template is meant to help you achieve specific goals.

 All of these templates are customizable.
 You can control the design and set the behavior of the pop-up.
 Moreover, you’ll be able to track conversions of each pop-up as well.

-You have complete control over the design of your pop-ups to complement your website.
+You have complete control over the design of your pop-up advertisement to complement your website.
 As with every design task in MailerLite, it’s very easy to use with the drag & drop editor.

 Each template has the same 3 form types as subscribe pop-ups: